Package Leaflet: Information for the Patient

 Frequent (may affect up to 1 in 10 people)

-Abdominal pain; nausea; swelling of the ankles; drowsiness; flushing and sensation of heat in the face, visual disturbances (including double vision and blurred vision), perception of the heartbeat, diarrhea, constipation, indigestion, cramps, weakness, difficulty breathing.
+Abdominal pain; nausea; swelling of the ankles; feeling of sleepiness; flushing and feeling of heat in the face; visual disturbances (including double vision and blurred vision), perception of heartbeats, diarrhea, constipation, indigestion, cramps, weakness, difficulty breathing.

-Difficulty sleeping; sleep disorders; mood changes, including anxiety; depression; irritability; tremor; taste disturbances; fainting; tinnitus; worsening of angina (chest pain or discomfort); irregular heartbeat; nasal secretion or congestion; hair loss; purple spots or patches on the skin due to small hemorrhages (purpura); skin discoloration; excessive sweating; skin rash; itching; red itchy rash (urticaria); joint or muscle pain; urinary problems; nocturia; increased need to urinate; increased breast size in men; chest pain; pain; feeling of discomfort; weight gain or loss.
+Difficulty sleeping; sleep disorders; mood changes including anxiety; depression; irritability; tremors; taste disturbances; fainting; ringing in the ears (tinnitus); worsening of angina pectoris (chest pain or discomfort); irregular heartbeat; nasal secretion or congestion; hair loss; purple spots or spots on the skin due to small hemorrhages (purpura); skin discoloration; excessive sweating; skin rash; itching; red hives with itching (urticaria); joint or muscle pain; urination problems; need to urinate at night; increased need to urinate, breast enlargement in men, chest pain; pain; feeling of discomfort; weight gain or loss.

 Rare (may affect up to 1 in 1,000 people)